$SO(5)$ Landau Models and Nested Nambu Matrix Geometry: Four-sphere matrix geometry

-As the quantum states of the nested fuzzy geometry are given by a $SO(5)$ irreducible representation (or the $SO(5)$ monopole harmonics), the nested fuzzy geometry has the $SO(5)$ covariance.
-Meanwhile each quasi-fuzzy four sphere does not possess the $SO(5)$ covariance, since it is solely constructed by the $SO(4)$ irreducible representations.
+The $SO(4)$ irreducible representations on an $SO(4)$ line (Fig.\ref{so5diagram.fig}) constitute each quasi-fuzzy four-sphere, which does not possess the $SO(5)$ covariance.
+However as an aggregation of the quasi-fuzzy four-spheres, the nested fuzzy geometry possesses the $SO(5)$ covariance since its quantum states are realized by an $SO(5)$ irreducible representation (or the $SO(5)$ monopole harmonics).
 There exist non-vanishing off-diagonal matrix elements between the adjacent $SO(4)$ Landau levels (as represented by the green shaded rectangular blocks in Fig.\ref{nestcoord.fig}).
-Borrowing the string theory interpretation that the off-diagonal parts signify interactions between the fuzzy objects represented by the diagonal block matrices, one may say that the quasi-fuzzy four-spheres of the adjacent $SO(4)$ Landau levels interact and conspire to maintain the $SO(5)$ covariance of the nested fuzzy geometry.
-Furthermore, the nested fuzzy geometry has the $SO(5)$ symmetry.
-Apparently as a classical geometry the nested structure [Fig.\ref{nestedspheres.fig}] does not have the $SO(5)$ symmetry, but it does in a quantum mechanical sense.
+Borrowing the string theory interpretation that the off-diagonal parts signify interactions between the fuzzy objects represented by the diagonal block matrices, one may say that the quasi-fuzzy four-spheres of the adjacent $SO(4)$ Landau levels interact and conspire to bring the $SO(5)$ covariance to the nested fuzzy geometry.
+Furthermore, the nested fuzzy geometry has the $SO(5)$ symmetry also.
+Apparently as a classical geometry the nested structure [Fig.\ref{nestedspheres.fig}] does not have the $SO(5)$ symmetry, but it does have in a quantum mechanical sense.
 The reason is essentially same as of the discussion below Eq.(\ref{defofquantumnambubrack}).
-We had chosen $x_5$ as a special axis, and we obtained the $x_5$-axis preferred picture like Fig.\ref{nestedspheres.fig}, but if we had chosen the $x_1$ axis, we would have had a similar nested structure along the $x_1$-axis.
+We had chosen $x_5$ as a special axis, and we obtained the truncated nested structure without the north and south caps along the $x_5$-axis like Fig.\ref{nestedspheres.fig}, but if we had chosen the $x_1$ axis, we would have had a similar structure along the $x_1$-axis.
 Actually we can adopt any axis in $\mathbb{R}^5$, and then the nested structure has to have the $SO(5)$ symmetry.
-Therefore, the nested fuzzy geometry is a $SO(5)$ symmetric quantum geometry that does not have its counterpart in classical geometry.
+Therefore, the nested fuzzy geometry is considered to be $SO(5)$ symmetric in a quantum mechanical sense, which does not have its counterpart in classical geometry.